IT-trials/IT-trials.github.io/_posts/2017-03-16-why-is-write-verbose-doing-nothing.markdown

     [cmdletbinding()]
     param()

-Powershell will then give you some free [common parameters](https://msdn.microsoft.com/en-us/powershell/reference/3.0/microsoft.powershell.core/about/about_commonparameters).
+Powershell will then give you some free [common parameters](https://msdn.microsoft.com/en-us/powershell/reference/3.0/microsoft.powershell.core/about/about_commonparameters) including -verbose.

   - Debug (db)
   - ErrorAction (ea)